Have you heard of Pinterest’s web analytics tool?

 Last week Pinterest launched its new web analytics tool which makes it easy for you to track pins and repins from your website.
 This tool is a great addition as you can now study the most popular images on your website and use the information to drive more engagement and traffic.
-Below I have written steps on how to get started with the web analytics tool, what everything means and how you can use it to promote your business…
+Below I have written steps on how to get started with Pinterest’s free web analytics tool, what everything means and how you can use it to promote your business…

 How to view analytics…